android-password-store/docs/contributors/index.md

 # Contributor documentation

-- [Finding your first target] : In an unfamiliar project, it can be hard to find ways to contribute.
+- [Finding ways to contribute] : In an unfamiliar project, it can be hard to get started contributing.
 Thankfully, we have you covered!

-[finding your first target]: finding-things-to-do
+[Finding ways to contribute]: finding-things-to-do